Guide for Clubs at Step 7 looking to move to Step 6

 By September 30th of the season you are promoted

-Floodlights to an average lux reading of at least 120 (200 for new installation since May 2017) with the lowest reading at least 25% of the highest reading.
-New for 2019 is that all readings start 2.5 metres in from the touchline
+Floodlights to an average lux reading of at least 120 (200 for a new installation since May 2017) with the lowest reading at least 25% of the highest reading.
+New in 2019 was that all readings start 2.5 metres in from the touchline

 By March 31st of the season you are promoted